Title: | Minimalist Async Evaluation Framework for R |

 SSH, with the option of SSH tunnelling.

-remote_config( command = NULL, args = c("", "."), rscript = "Rscript", quote = FALSE ) ssh_config( remotes, tunnel = FALSE, timeout = 10, command = "ssh", rscript = "Rscript", host )
+remote_config( command = NULL, args = c("", "."), rscript = "Rscript", quote = FALSE ) ssh_config( remotes, port, tunnel = FALSE, timeout = 10, command = "ssh", rscript = "Rscript" )

-remote_config( command = NULL, args = c("", "."), rscript = "Rscript", quote = FALSE ) ssh_config( remotes, tunnel = FALSE, timeout = 10, command = "ssh", rscript = "Rscript", host )
+remote_config( command = NULL, args = c("", "."), rscript = "Rscript", quote = FALSE ) ssh_config( remotes, port, tunnel = FALSE, timeout = 10, command = "ssh", rscript = "Rscript" )

 command |